Adarshsengar1431/Adarshsengar1431/README.md

 <img align="right" alt="Coding" width="350" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-I Am Software Engineer and Full Stack Developer with a strong passion for building innovative, scalable, and user-friendly applications.
-Proficient in Java, HTML, CSS, JavaScript, ReactJS, NodeJS, Bootstrap, Tailwind CSS, and MySQL.
-Certified in Google Finance Data Analyst Profession and MuleSoft Developer Level-1, with hands-on expertise in SDLC, Agile methodologies, and database management.
-Strong academic foundation in Computer Science & Engineering from Sharnbasva University.
-Skilled in designing intuitive UI/UX, developing responsive web/mobile applications, and delivering clean, efficient, and well-documented code.
-Adept at problem-solving in fast-paced environments, collaborating across teams, and driving digital innovation to achieve business growth.
+I Am Software Engineer and Full Stack Developer with proven experience in designing, developing, and deploying scalable, high-performance applications across web and mobile platforms.
+Proficient in Java, Python, HTML, CSS, JavaScript, ReactJS, NodeJS, Bootstrap, Tailwind CSS, MySQL, and PostgreSQL, with additional exposure to MongoDB and Firebase for cloud-based solutions.
+Certified in Google Finance Data Analyst Profession and MuleSoft Developer Level-1, bringing strong expertise in SDLC, Agile methodologies, CI/CD workflows, version control (Git, GitHub), and cloud platforms (AWS).
+Skilled in UI/UX design principles using Figma, creating intuitive, responsive, and user-centric interfaces that enhance usability and customer satisfaction.
+Academic foundation in Computer Science & Engineering from Sharnbasva University, backed by hands-on internships delivering production-ready features for enterprise-level applications.
+Recognized for strong problem-solving skills, critical thinking, and effective collaboration in team-based environments.
+A creative problem solver with a passion for continuous learning and digital innovation, capable of writing clean, efficient, and well-documented code.
+Excited to contribute technical expertise and innovative thinking to drive business growth, operational efficiency, and meaningful impact in the tech industry.

 - 📫 How to reach me **Adarshsingh.as830@gmail.com**